 - Support for private class fields, which restricts where code variables can be accessed

 - Use of an optimized compiler

 - Diagnostic reports that allow developers to create reports when certain events occur

 Here are some reasons to use Node.js:

 - Huge Talent Pool

 - Node Package Manager

-Node.js is not a "cure-all" development framework.
-There are certainly some applications where it isn't the best option.
+Node.js is not a "fix-all" development framework.
+There are certainly some applications where it is not the best option.

 - Heavy data computation and processing